-There are several dangers associated with Drain Jetting.
+There are several dangers associated with the technique, however.
 The primary risk is contact of the water jet with the skin.
 It is so powerful that it can force particles in the jet underneath the skin itself.
 Particles include debris from the drain, particles of clothing, and protective equipment.
 Injuries as a result of this range from mild to severe.

 The other main risk is from debris that is ejected from the drain or manhole itself.
 If these substances are not properly contained and disposed of, it can lead to serious contamination and even injury.

 It is important to understand the risks associated with drain jetting and to realise that the procedure should only be carried out by trained professionals.
-We do not recommend that you carry out any form of Drain Jetting at home.
+We do not recommend that you attempt it at home.

 We are drainage specialists with a wealth of experience in drain jetting.
 Along with our highly trained crew, we have state of the art jetting technology.
 Our Jetchem high pressure jetter can access and clear some of the toughest and hardest to reach blockages in a timely and cost-effective manner.